 MY EXPERIENCE ON THE QUEBRADA DO NEGRO COASTAL HIKE

 I’d heard about a hike on the west coast of Madeira with dramatic cliff-side trails but I’d been told not to go after bad weather.
 It’s prone to landslide locals would say.
 It’s a bit too dangerous others would mention.
 However, after having this hike on my mind for a couple of months we finally headed off to tackle the infamous Quebrada do Negro with the guys from Madeira Lés a Lés, which is a hiking group that does off-the-beaten-path adventures every Saturday.
-They offer specialized tours through their small business Madeira Wonder Hikes and can take you on this route as it’s not advised to go without a local.

 The hike begins at the Ponta da Ladeira viewpoint, which is actually my favorite sunset spot on the island.
 This is what it looks like at sunset.